 - No guarantee of good performance, and the fund manager gets paid no matter what the fund is doing.
 Management Fees, Transaction Fees, and Sales Loads add up to reduce overall investment returns.
 Expense ratios over 1.2% are considered high, and investors have to be aware of advertising and other sales charges when reviewing the Prospectus for a fund they’re interested in buying.
 Over trading (churning) in the fund can happen with little oversight.

-- Usually require being fully invested at all times, even in market corrections.
+- Being fully invested at all times, even in market corrections.
 In a well-managed fund, this may be mitigated over a very long holding period, but, in the short run, the practice could hurt performance.
 Never have I been in the right place at the right time, so this could be a large negative.

-- Restricted to buying assets appropriate to the fund purpose, without the ability to hedge market risk in any way.
+- Buying only assets appropriate to the fund purpose, without the ability to hedge market risk in any way.
 And, tax treatments resulting from the yearly turnover, redemption, and gains/losses, can trigger distributions with unplanned tax events to the investor.

 The cumbersome nature of Mutual Funds and their restrictive characteristics fly in the face of controlling your financial future and the basic mission here at The Diversified Trader.
 To make any sense out of owning Mutual Funds, you would have to trade them to try and reduce market risk; so, why not trade the modern way with ETFs, Stocks, and Options, where you control your destiny.
 ETFs, especially, can replace mutual funds very easily and can be traded just like individual stocks, without the single stock event risk.
-Go to Exchange Trade Funds to learn more.
+Go to Exchange Traded Funds to learn more.

 As I mention in Get Started Creating Your Financial Future, Mutual Funds will not be considered in any of the wealth building plans offered, basically because they don’t fit into the lifestyle of a self-directed wealth builder.
 Managing your Wealth Building Plan by diversifying your Style and Method of trading, instead of by asset class, will produce returns that far outstrip market returns and, by extension, those of the Mutual Fund industry

 There Is a Better Way